jonLicari/learning-vault/Bootloaders.md

 		5. Option: image checksum for app corruption
 		6. Option: read flash
 		7. Option: rwx eeprom

-  ## Jump to New Program
+4. Jump to New Program
-- Create bootloader_f4 program
+5. Create bootloader_f4 program
-- Program starts at flash origin
+6. Program starts at flash origin
-- Program turns on red LED
+7. Program turns on red LED
-- De-initialize Peripherals
+8. De-initialize Peripherals
-	- Deinitialize hardware
+	1. Deinitialize hardware
-	- Disable interrupts
+	2. Disable interrupts
-- Jumps to new program
+9. Jumps to new program
-	- Set up function pointer which holds the user application reset handler from the second word
+	1. Set up function pointer which holds the user application reset handler from the 2nd word
-    - Configure the MSP by reading the value from the base address of Page where user app is stored
+	2. Configure the MSP by reading the value from the base address of Page where user app is stored
-    - Set the new stack pointer using __set_MSP()
+	3. Set the new stack pointer using __set_MSP()
-    - Set VTOR
+	4. Set VTOR
-    - Read the address of the stack pointer from the first word of the user program
+	5. Read the address of the stack pointer from the first word of the user program
-    - MSP is the base address, reset handler is the base+4B address
+	6. MSP is the base address, reset handler is the base+4B address
-    - Jump to the user application reset handler
+	7. Jump to the user application reset handler
-- Set f4blink program start flash address to FLASH_USR_ADDR
+10. Set f4blink program start flash address to FLASH_USR_ADDR
-- Enable Interrupts again __enable_irq();
+11. Enable Interrupts again __enable_irq();